blakekl/rpie-preservatives/README.md

 ## FAQ
  - What if I already utilize runcommand for other things?

 In that case, rename the files to something else and call them from your own `runcommand-onstart.sh` and `runcommand-onend.sh` files respectively.
+Be sure to send in the arguments passed into the script.
+As an example, if I renamed the `-onend.sh` file to `backup_saves.sh`, then I'd add this line to the end of my `runcommand-onend.sh` file.

+`/opt/retropie/config/all/backup_saves.sh $@`

  - What if I have poor internet?
 Can I perform this once a day or once a week instead?

 In this case, you really only need the `-onend.sh` script.
 Download it and rename it, so that it doesn't get run every time a game is closed.
 Then, you can setup a cronjob to backup as frequently as you like.
 Without the `runcommand-onstart.sh` file running, rpie-preservatives will also detect a difference and perform the backup.